 For UK banks, the most significant impact of Brexit was the loss of their EU passporting rights.
 This means that they can only provide a limited range of products directly from the UK to clients based in the EU, e.g. products that are not regulated in the relevant EU jurisdiction or where there is a cross-border licence or exemption available in a specific EU jurisdiction.
-Draft EU legislation known as CRD VI proposes restricting cross-border business further by closing national cross-border licences and exemptions and requiring third-country firms to establish a branch before providing banking services in the EU.

-Brexit is not only a licensing issue for UK banks.
-As they are no longer treated as EU banks, UK banks face other challenges under EU regulation.
+As they are no longer treated as EU banks, UK banks also face other challenges under EU regulation.
 For example, UK banks have restricted access to EU financial market infrastructure as regulatory licensing constraints and requirements in rulebooks mean that, in some cases, only EU firms can be members of EU trading venues and clearing houses.
-There are also restrictions on the ability of UK banks to act as primary dealer for some EU Government debt issuances and a prohibition on UK banks providing direct electronic access to EU trading venues.
+There are also restrictions on the ability of UK banks to act as primary dealer for some EU Member State Government debt issuances, and a prohibition on UK banks providing direct electronic access to EU trading venues.